logo

 “No!”
 Baldy rejected my offer after a while.
 “But here’s a deal for you!
 We could kill you and make sure it feels like torture.
 Is that okay?
 Do you wanna have one last cigarette?”

 I looked at him dejectedly and thought feverishly.
 One cigarette’s time wasn’t long enough.
 Clearly, the entire Sonya thing was just a damp squib, and it didn’t work.
-Now I had to come up with another “brilliant” idea, but unfortunately, I had none in my head.
-I had hit a dead end here, and this was probably how I would die.
+Now, I had to come up with another “brilliant” idea, but unfortunately, I had none in my head.
+I had hit a dead end, and this was probably how I was going to die.

 “You know what?
-I’d rather have a beer,” I announced my final decision after I was done thinking.
+I’d rather have a beer,” I announced my final decision after a short consideration.
 And I really wanted one!
-I had always wondered why characters in books chose cigarettes in such situations, given the fact that a beer would buy them much more time because they would have more control over how long they drank it.
-Nevertheless, I doubted my captors would be kind enough to agree to it.
+I had always wondered why characters in books chose cigarettes in such situations, given that a beer would buy them much more time because they would have more control over how long they would drink.
+Nevertheless, I doubted my captors would be kind enough to honor my last wish.
 Bob was particularly quick to express his disapproval of it.

 “Of course, why not?”
-He growled and came to me, cracking his fingers in front of my face.
+He came to me, growling and cracking his fingers before my face.
 His eyes were cold and malicious.
-“Let me just hop into the car, and I’ll fetch you a six-pack so you can drink one can and juggle the rest, alright?”
+“Let me just hop into the car, and I’ll fetch you a six-pack so you drink up one bottle and juggle the rest, alright?”

-I looked at him sourly but otherwise ignored his biting remark, and I turned to the far more civilized Larry.
-I had to pull another card out of my sleeves, even if it was the weakest one because it was a matter of life and death now.
+I looked at him sourly but ignored his biting remark, and I turned to the far more civilized Larry.
+I had to pull another card out of my sleeves—even the weakest one—because it was now a matter of life and death.

-Here, I wisely stopped myself for a brief moment before telling them I knew all about the submarines full of drugs crossing the Caribbean Sea, the blackmailing of high-ranking politicians, and the buying up of federal judges.
-I had recently watched a movie about Pablo Escobar, and my imagination was obviously running wild!
+Here, I wisely paused for a moment before telling them I knew all about the submarines full of drugs crisscrossing the Caribbean Sea, the blackmailing of high-ranking politicians, and the buying up of federal judges.
+I recently watched a movie about Pablo Escobar, and my imagination was running really wild.

 “So why don’t we cut ourselves a deal instead?”
 I continued hesitantly.
-“If you let me go,” at this moment, I stirred uneasily under the table because my position there was too unconvincing, and it hurt my image of a man powerful enough to stop the entire drug smuggling between the Americas all by himself, “I won’t give you any more troubles.
+“If you let me go,” at this moment, I stirred uneasily under the table because my position there was too unconvincing, hurting my image of a powerful man capable of stopping the entire drug smuggling between the Americas all by himself, “I won’t give you any more troubles.
 I’ll let you finish your deal undisturbed, and as a token of goodwill, I’ll serve Sonya’s head to you on a silver platter!”

 Then I stopped talking at last.
-Geez, I really wish I had stopped talking before that!
+Geez, I really wish I had done that earlier!
 I felt like a second-class actor on fire who had gotten way too far and said all the lines of all the characters in the play instead of only his own.

-My two friends looked at me puzzled and confused when I finished my plea.
-At least, I gathered they were confused because they didn’t react at first.
+When I finished my plea, my two pals looked at me, puzzled and confused.
+At least, I thought they were confused because they didn’t react at first.
 Larry was particularly touched because he coughed delicately while Bob only smacked his lips twice.

 “So you say you’ll give us Sonya on a silver platter?”
-After thinking about my offer for a while, Baldy broke the heavy silence.
+After thinking about my offer, Baldy broke the heavy silence.
 “Is that right?”

-I gave him a nod, and what the devil made me do afterward, I couldn’t even begin to understand!
+I gave him an enthusiastic nod, and what the devil made me do afterward, I couldn’t even begin to understand.
 Instead of keeping my mouth shut, I opened it again, and with pathos strong enough for the opening scene in a movie about the Trojan War, I said, “I swear to all the gods, the bitch will regret her vile betrayal till the end of her earthly days!”

 “And you won’t tell anybody about the money laundering or bribed officials?”
 Larry wanted to be sure.